-Α 'Agreement' Indicates that the referenced consideration should be addressed by an agreement or procedure that should be identified in the 'Remarks' column of the checklist or communicated in some other mutually acceptable form. Р 'Permission' Indicates that in the case of a negative answer to the statements coded 'P', no

-Permission' Indicates that in the case of a negative answer to the statements coded 'P', no operations are to be conducted without the written permission from the competent authority.

-R 'Re-check' Indicates items to be re-checked at appropriate intervals, as agreed between both parties and stated in the declaration.
+- A 'Agreement' Indicates that the referenced consideration should be addressed by an agreement or procedure that should be identified in the 'Remarks' column of the checklist or communicated in some other mutually acceptable form. - P 'Permission' Indicates that in the case of a negative answer to the statements coded 'P', no operations are to be conducted without the written permission from the competent authority. - R 'Re-check' Indicates items to be re-checked at appropriate intervals, as agreed between both parties and stated in the declaration.

 The joint declaration should not be signed until all parties have checked and accepted their assigned responsibilities and accountabilities.
-When duly signed, this document is to be kept on board at least three months of the liquefied natural gas (LNG) receiving vessel conform applicable regulations or company requirements.